 During our days in Morogoro our student hosts will participate in cultural exchange activities with us.
 During the day when our hosts are in class, we will gain first-hand insights into a variety of service-based projects, such as visiting an orphanage and spending the day playing with the children who stay there and learning about sustainable farming techniques in the community.

 We will also have the unique opportunity to visit the homes of some local families who live in the area to learn about life in Morogoro.
-Our time is highlighted by a trip to a nearby mountain where we will hike to a waterfall and even take a dip for those who don’t mind the chilly water!
+Our time is highlighted by a trip to a nearby mountain where we will hike to a waterfall and even take a refreshing dip!

 We will enjoy our last evening with our wonderful hosts savoring a delicious Swahili meal, singing, dancing, and recalling stories of our time together over the past week.